Transitive Courant algebroids and double symplectic groupoids: Abstract

 \section{Abstract}

-In this work we extend the Lu-Weinstein construction of double symplectic groupoids to any Lie bialgebroid such that its associated Courant algebroid is transitive and its Atiyah algebroid integrable.
+In this work we extend the Lu-Weinstein construction of double symplectic groupoids to any Lie bialgebroid such that its associated Courant algebroid is transitive under natural integrability assumptions.
 We illustrate this result by showing how it generalises many of the examples of double symplectic groupoids that have appeared in the literature.
 As preliminary steps for this construction, we give a classification of exact twisted Courant algebroids over Lie groupoids (CA-groupoids for short) and we show the existence of a foliation by twisted Courant algebroids on the base of a twisted CA-groupoid.